PhotoboothProject/photobooth/faq/faq.md

 <hr>

 ### How to get better performance using gphoto2 as preview?
-By now the DSLR handling of Photobooth was done exclusively using `gphoto2 CLI` (command line interface).
+By now the DSLR handling of Photobooth on Linux was done exclusively using `gphoto2 CLI` (command line interface).
 When taking pictures while using preview video from the same camera one command has to be stopped and another one is run after that.
 The computer terminates the connection to the camera just to reconnect immediately.
 Because of that there was an ugly video gap and the noises of the camera could be irritating as stopping the video sounded very similar to taking a picture.
 But most cameras can shoot quickly from live-view...
 The underlying libery of `gphoto2 CLI` is `libgphoto` and it can be accessed using several programming languages.
 Because of this we can have a python script that handles both preview and taking pictures without terminating the connection to the camera in between.